theatric/Tech-Academy-Projects/HTML-and-CSS-Projects/README.md

 # HTML and CSS Projects
 ## Introduction
 A repository of Tech Academy coursework built using HTML and CSS.
-Amongst the various drills and exercises you will find the following projects:
+Amongst the assortment of drills and exercises you will find the following projects:

 ## Space Station Website